-The capital stock of certain 2014 Subsidiary Guarantors (the "2014 Collateral") is currently pledged to secure on a pari passu basis our obligations under (i) a trust deed constituting the Convertible Bonds, and (ii) the 2014 Notes and subsidiary guarantees provided by the subsidiary guarantor pledgors under the 2014 Indenture.
-The 2014 Collateral may be released or reduced in the event of certain asset sales and certain other circumstances.
-In addition, we and each subsidiary guarantor pledgor may incur additional permitted pari passu secured indebtedness which would be secured by the 2014 Collateral on a pari passu basis with the Convertible Bonds, the 2014 Notes and the subsidiary guarantees provided by the subsidiary guarantor pledgors under the 2014 Indenture, subject to the intercreditor agreement described below.
+The capital stock of certain 2014 Subsidiary Guarantors (the "Shared Collateral") is currently pledged to secure on a pari passu basis our obligations under (i) a trust deed constituting the Convertible Bonds, (ii) the 2014 Notes and the subsidiary guarantees provided by the subsidiary guarantor pledgors under the 2014 Indenture and (iii) the 2017 Notes and the subsidiary guarantees provided by the subsidiary guarantor pledgors under the indenture governing the 2017 Notes, subject to the Existing Intercreditor Agreement.
+The Existing Intercreditor Agreement governs the relationships among the holders of the Convertible Bonds, the holders of the 2014 Notes and the holders of the 2017 Notes in respect of the security interests created by the Shared Collateral that is shared on a pari passu basis among them.
+Additionally, the Existing Intercreditor Agreement provides for the collateral agent to exercise remedies in respect thereof upon the occurrence of an event of default under the secured obligations and to act as specified in the Existing Intercreditor Agreement.
+The Shared Collateral may be released or reduced in the event of certain asset sales and certain other circumstances.
+In addition, we and each subsidiary guarantor pledgor may incur additional permitted pari passu secured indebtedness which would be secured by the Shared Collateral on a pari passu basis with the Convertible Bonds, the 2014 Notes and the subsidiary guarantees provided by the subsidiary guarantor pledgors under the 2014 Indenture, subject to the Existing Intercreditor Agreement.